mimartin12/bw-hiring-exercise/roles/SHOT/README.md

 ### Setup

-Fork the repo `joseph-flinn/bw-devops-exercise` and keep it private.
+Fork this repo and keep it private.

 Proceed to the exercises in `/exercises`